andreamoro-git/JurySelection-Replication_Package/README.md

 !<img alt='minorities in juries' src='https://raw.githubusercontent.com/andreamoro-git/andreamoro-git.github.io/3f2975ad2b7474a7f84d1205d23ea4845cc5be3c/assets/images/std-logitnorm.png' />
 </p>

-Replication package for Andrea Moro and Martin Van der Linden: "Exclusion of Extreme Jurors and Minority Representation: The Effect of Jury Selection Procedures."
-(2023), Forthcoming, Journal of Law and Economics.
-The paper is available at https://arxiv.org/abs/2102.07222 or from the authors' websites
+Replication package for Moro, Andrea, and Martin Van der Linden.
+"Exclusion of Extreme Jurors and Minority Representation: The Effect of Jury Selection Procedures," The Journal of Law and Economics 67, pp. 295-336, May 2024.
+The paper is available at https://arxiv.org/abs/2102.07222 or from http://andreamoro.net/assets/papers/juryselection.pdf

 Bibtex Citation: